therealjohn/ai-agent-tracing-scenarios/docs/scenario-05.md

 4. **Analyze the traces:**
    - Return to the Tracing Viewer in the AI Toolkit panel
-   - Focus on performance metrics and timing data
    - Complete the task below

 ## Your Task